-Like most of my good ideas, I stole the idea for “Refreshing Self-Reliance” from my students (click HERE to read about what “Refreshing Self-Reliance” is and how I made it).
+Like most of my good ideas, I stole the idea for “Refreshing Self-Reliance” from my students.
 We read and reread, several semesters ago, some prose written by an eminent lecturer which were original and not conventional.
 This was a first-year writing class, the theme of which was “Writing Education and Miseducation.”
 We considered Paulo Freire’s Pedagogy of the Oppressed, Mary Louise Pratt’s “The Arts of the Contact Zone,” a filmic representation of David Foster Wallace’s “This is Water” (created by a production and design studio called The Glossary), and Ralph Waldo Emerson’s “Self-Reliance.”
 As we considered the various educational worldviews of each author, as well as the ways in which each author did or did not successfully represent that worldview both through and with their writing, we developed our own assignment prompts that sought to analyze, evaluate, synthesize, and otherwise respond to our readings, their connections and interanimations, the ways they complemented and challenged each other and us.
 We tried on Freirean dialectic, imagining a conversation among Freire, the peasants whom he taught, and their former banker-teacher.
 This dialectic became agonistic as we tried to write like a contact zone, turning our co-authored essays into “social spaces” where our ideas met, clashed, and grappled with one another.
 We then remixed one of our previous alphabetic essays to incorporate audio and visual components much like The Glossary did with Wallace’s original commencement address at Kenyon College.
 In short, we confronted the ideas and the writing of these pieces, and we attempted to respond to each through our assignments.

 When we arrived at Emerson, though, we got stuck.
 “What’s his worldview,” we wondered.
 “What’s he doing with his writing,” we asked.
 “How is he representing his worldview through and with his writing.”
 While both Freire’s dialectic polemic and Pratt’s and Wallace’s deliberative addresses were fairly straightforward in terms of both genre and objective, Emerson’s lecture-turned-essay was much harder to pin down, and so much harder to respond to, at least in the ways we had been responding to the course’s previous readings.
 One of the aspects of Emerson’s style my students did quickly pick up on is how he tends to string together pithy aphorisms.
 We noticed long stretches of “Self-Reliance” that are difficult to parse because Emerson seems to bounce from one aphorism to another, and these stretches challenged us as we tried to figure how the ideas of one sentence hook up with the ideas of the sentence that immediately follow it, let alone the other sentences in the same paragraph.
 This led to the class developing a prompt for responding to “Self-Reliance” in which they selected their favorite Emersonian aphorism from the essay and used it as a sort of key to unlock the meaning of the entire essay.